 For example, managing underground and overhead utilities for the health of trees is an important goal.
-Overhead utility wires have required extensive pruning of street trees to avoid encroachment on wires.
+Overhead utility wires have required extensive pruning of street trees [picture of 4th street E and 5th street E for comparison] to avoid encroachment on wires.
 The result is not only unsightly, but damages trees, limits their ability to shade pavement and help manage stormwater.
 Digging and placing underground utilities often entails drastically cutting tree roots, often resulting in the death of trees.